 Disabled children v Secretary of State for Education and Chancellor of the Exchequer

 ALLFIE will be attending this important court case on Wednesday 26th and Thursday 27th June.
-Put it in your diaries – come and join us from 9am onwards and show your support for disabled children and their families as they fight for proper support in mainstream.
+Put it in your diaries – come and join us from 9am onwards and show your support for disabled children and their families as they fight for proper support.

 What does this court case concern?

 As many of us know, the deficit in funding is having a dramatic impact on disabled pupils’ well-being and experiences within our generally underfunded education system.
-Disabled children need high-quality teaching, support, facilities and other SEND provisions within mainstream education to thrive.
+Disabled children need high-quality teaching, support, facilities and other SEND provisions to thrive in education.
 Local councils estimate that there could be a national deficit in high-needs spending of between £1.2 billion and £1.6 billion by 2021 unless the Government plugs the gap.
 This Government needs to know that high-quality inclusive education practices do not come cheap.

-The judge is being asked whether the Government’s special education needs funding allocation – which does not cover the true costs of arranging the provisions disabled pupils require within their school settings – is lawful and adheres to their civil and human rights to mainstream education.
+The judge is being asked whether the Government’s special education needs funding allocation – which does not cover the true costs of arranging the provisions disabled pupils require within their school settings – is lawful and adheres to their civil and human rights.

 Why is the court case important?

 The Government has signed up to the European Convention on Human Rights and the UN Convention on the Rights of Persons with Disabilities.
 These international human rights treaties place duties upon the state, local authorities and state-funded schools to develop inclusive education practices.
-We all know that the lack of financial resources can mean that local authorities and schools are unable to facilitate disabled pupils’ rights to participate in mainstream educational settings in a timely manner.
+We all know that the lack of financial resources can mean that local authorities and schools are failing to do so.

 ALLFIE has decided to support this SEND action case because the court has been asked to consider whether the Government’s SEND funding policy is lawful in terms of having regard for:

-- The advancement of equality of opportunity between disabled and non-disabled pupils participating in mainstream school settings under the Equality Act 2010 public sector equality duty.
+- The advancement of equality of opportunity between disabled and non-disabled pupils under the Equality Act 2010 public sector equality duty.

-- The Children and Young Persons Act 2008 s (7): the inadequacy of current SEND provisions is detrimental to the well-being of disabled pupils within mainstream school settings.
+- The Children and Young Persons Act 2008 s (7): the inadequacy of current SEND provisions is detrimental to the well-being of disabled pupils.

 - The promotion of disabled pupils’ human right to mainstream education free from disability-related discrimination, as set out in the ECHR Article 14, read with UNCRPD Article 24.